w3c-ccg/traceability-interop/docs/tutorials/did-web-discovery/README.md

 # DID Web Discovery Tutorial

-If you have not done so already, please review and complete the previous tutorials which form the foundation for the material presented in this tutorial.
+_If you have not done so already, **please review and complete the previous tutorials**  listed below, which form the foundation for the material presented in this tutorial._

 1. [Access Token Tutorial](../authentication/README.md) - Obtain an OAuth2 client credentials grant token